 This one has been on our list for some time, and we finally got there over the weekend.
 Toro is in an unusual position, on the roundabout at the top of Calle Reina Sofia, in Puerto del Carmen, where you can go one way towards Puerto Calero, and the other towards the airport.

-The restaurant is owned and run by award winning chef Luis León and his son Roberto and is famous for its grilled meats.
+The restaurant was owned and run by award winning chef Luis León and his son Roberto and is famous for its grilled meats.
+They passed it on to new owners who have kept a similar menu and layout.
 There’s plenty of room in the restaurant and tables are well spaced out – we were seated on the patio area, which is well protected from any wind with glass windows.
 Outside, there is an open air patio, so you can sit under the sun or stars, and an area where smokers are welcome.

 The service was excellent – there were plenty of staff, and at no time did we have to wait for anything.
 We were given a complimentary tapa of Chorizo sausage, and that was served with bread and a really good green Mojo.

 The specials of the day included fish and meat dishes, and the standard menu offers a reasonable, although not extensive choice of dishes.

 Julie went for the Shrimp carpaccio starter with cream of peas and grapefruit.
 Wafer thin slices of raw shrimp, with a fresh clean and very tangy dressing.
 She really enjoyed it and described it as delightfully different.